Central Accommodation Fund

 Who was involved

-- Commission of Deaf, DeafBlind & Hard of Hearing Minnesotans (MNCDHH)
+- Minnesota Commission of the Deaf, DeafBlind & Hard of Hearing (MNCDHH)

 - Representative Dean Urdahl and Senator Jim Metzen (bill authors)